cceh/rti/doc_src/shooting.rst

    Cat.5 or better Ethernet cables.
 Don't swap the cables: make sure to connect socket 1 on the CRM 114 with socket 1 on the dome.

+2. **Connect the camera to the CRM** using two interface cables.
+Connect the PC-Sync output on the camera with the flash input on the CRM.
+Connect the trigger input on the camera with the trigger output on the CRM.

-2. **Fit the lens and camera to the dome.** Align the camera's vertical axis with the 0° axis of dome.
+3. **Fit the lens and camera to the dome.** Align the camera's vertical axis with the 0° axis of dome.
 The tripod socket on the camera should be near to the 0° marking on the dome while the bottom plate of the camera should be at exactly 90° angle to that mark.
 Note: A polarizing filter between dome and